mikevonwang/rhaetia/README.md

 Used in React components that wrap other React components according to your `route_tree`.

-To use, place one `Rhaetia.renderChild()` in your React component wherever you want its child to appear;
+To use, place one `Rhaetia.renderChild()` in your React component wherever you want its child to appear:

 ```javascript
 <main>